plaa/cuke-steps/README.md

 This is a small script that reads Cucumber/Gherkin step definition files and outputs pretty-printed documentation of those steps.
 It is meant as a tool for developers to easily see what step definitions already exist.

-Currently the only output format supported is the format for a Confluence wiki.
+Currently supported output formats include HTML and Confluence wiki markup.
 The documentation can be pushed into a wiki using the [Confluence Publisher Plugin] [cpp] for Jenkins.
-An HTML outputter should be easy to implement.
+Adding outputters for other formats is straightforward.

   [cpp]: https://wiki.jenkins-ci.org/display/JENKINS/Confluence+Publisher+Plugin